NaghamGhawanmeh/NaghamGhawanmeh/README.md

 👋**Hi there**
 ---
-I am **Nagham Ghawanimah**, a passionate **Junior Full Stack Developer** with a background in Telecommunications Engineering.
+I am **Nagham Ghawanmeh**, a passionate **Junior Full Stack Developer** with a background in Telecommunications Engineering.
 My journey into programming began through **Meraki Academy's coding bootcamp**, where I honed my skills in Full Stack development.

 Currently, I am expanding my expertise in **full-stack development**, focusing on **React.js** and **Node.js** to build scalable, user-friendly web applications.
 My ultimate goal is to combine my knowledge of technology and development to create innovative solutions with real-world impact.